25 YEARS OF PUBLIC SERVICE

-Click here to learn more about our 25th Anniversary activities and events in 2018 and 2019.
+Click here to learn more about our 25th Anniversary activities and events.

 Our Programs, Services, and Staff

 Our largest current program is the DataHaven Community Wellbeing Survey, which produces information on quality of life, public health, economic development, and civic vitality for over 100 partners throughout Connecticut and sections of nearby states.
-Survey results and new reports, including an updated and significantly expanded Community Index, were released throughout 2015-2017 and will be released and expanded further in 2018-2019.
+Survey results and new reports, including an updated and significantly expanded Community Index, were released throughout 2015-2017 and were expanded further in 2018-2019.

 Some of our other recent work includes developing comprehensive community indicators within Fairfield County, Greater Hartford, and Greater New Haven, evaluating the livability for older adults in Connecticut, measuring neighborhood income inequality in Connecticut, and publishing special data-driven reports on civic health, early childhood education, the impact of immigration, how transportation influences job access, and other topics at the statewide, regional, and local levels.